Skip to contents

 Value

-Returns a named list (class "list") with the following:
+A named list with the following elements:

 nb